jamesrharwood/srqr/items/purpose.md

 id: purpose
 title: Purpose or research question
 ---
 Include a statement of study intent.
-This can be framed as one or more research questions, purposes, goals, or objectives.^1^

-## Notes

-Qualitative studies often explore “how” and “why” questions related to a social or human problems or phenomenon, and they are designed to enhance readers’ understanding of a problem or phenomenon.
+This can be framed as one or more research questions, purposes, goals, or objectives.^[Qualitative studies often explore “how” and “why” questions related to a social or human problems or phenomenon, and they are designed to enhance readers’ understanding of a problem or phenomenon.]

-## Why this information is important
+## Why readers need this information

 By clearly stating the purpose of the study, authors set readers’ expectations for the methods, findings and discussion sections of the manuscript.